CausalPFN: Amortized Causal Effect Estimation via In-Context Learning

 For training DGPs, we create three sub-families: Linear ($\omega = 0$), L1 ($\omega\!\in\![0,1]$) and L2 ($\omega\!\in\!(1,2]$).
 For test-time DPGs, we use the following: Linear ($\omega = 0$), L1 ($\omega\!\in\![0.5,1]$), L2 ($\omega\!\in\!(1.5,2]$), and L3 ($\omega\!\in\!(2.5,3]$).
 This allows us to measure extrapolation to unseen frequencies.
 For example, an L2-trained model has seen DGPs from L1 and L2, but not L3. \end{enumerate} \xhdr{Synthetic Experiments on Sinusoidal} \cref{fig:ablation-sinusoid} shows both the regression curve $\widehat{cov}_\mu$ (orange) and the CATE curve $\widehat{cov}_\tau$.
 The model is overly confident in OOD scenarios (e.g., L2 tested on an L1 trained model) and either well-calibrated or conservative otherwise.
 The figure also shows that the regression curve is always below the blue CATE curve.
 Once calibration is done on the regression curve, as shown in \cref{fig:ablation-sinusoid-calibrated}, the $\mathrm{ICE}_\mu$ becomes smaller, resulting in a well-calibrated or conservative model, even on OOD scenarios.

-\xhdr{Synthetic Experiments on Polynomial} Similar to the sinusoidal setting, the uncalibrated curves in \cref{fig:ablation-polynomial} show that the model becomes overly confidence when tested on OOD data (e.g., testing a model trained on Quadatic data on Cubic DGP).
+\xhdr{Synthetic Experiments on Polynomial} Similar to the sinusoidal setting, the uncalibrated curves in \cref{fig:ablation-polynomial} show that the model becomes overly confident when tested on OOD data (e.g., testing a model trained on Quadratic data on Cubic DGP).
 However, applying the regression calibration results in near-perfect CATE calibration, as shown in \cref{fig:ablation-polynomial-calibrated}.

-\xhdr{Calibration of the Large-scale \method} We evaluate the calibration curves of the large-scale pre-trained \method\ on both synthetic and real-world benchmarks in \cref{fig:causalpfn-sinusoid}, \cref{fig:causalpfn-polynomial}, and \cref{fig:causalpfn-benchmarks}.
+\xhdr{Calibration of the Large-scale \method} We evaluate the calibration curves of the large-scale pre-trained \method\ on both synthetic and standard benchmarks in \cref{fig:causalpfn-sinusoid,fig:causalpfn-polynomial,fig:causalpfn-benchmarks}.
 The model generally appears conservative.
 This may be attributed to the Gaussian smoothing used in the histogram loss; yet, this smoothing is necessary to achieve stability in training.
 Regardless, across all datasets, post-hoc regression calibration improves reliability: the calibrated (pink) curves adhere far more closely to the diagonal than their uncalibrated (blue) counterparts.
-In \cref{fig:causalpfn-sinusoid,fig:causalpfn-polynomial} the improvement is almost perfect, while in \cref{fig:causalpfn-benchmarks} it corrects the base model’s strong conservatism on IHDP and ACIC 2016 and achieves near-ideal alignment on the Lalonde { CPS/PSID} datasets.
+In \cref{fig:causalpfn-sinusoid,fig:causalpfn-polynomial} the improvement is almost perfect, while in \cref{fig:causalpfn-benchmarks} it corrects the base model’s strong conservatism on IHDP and ACIC 2016 and achieves near-ideal alignment on the Lalonde datasets.